unjo63/LimitedRPS/readme.md

     - Method: GET
     - Parameters: player_name
     - Returns: StringMessage containing list of active games for the user specified by name
-    - Description: *Play move in a Game.*
+    - Description: *Get all active Games for a User*

  - **cancel_game**
     - Path: 'cancel_game'